samber/slog-sampling/README.md

 - [Absolute sampling](#absolute-sampling): limit logs throughput to a fixed number of records
 - [Custom sampler](#custom-sampler)

-The sampling middleware can be used standalone or with `slog-multi` helper.
+The sampling middleware can be used standalone or with the `slog-multi` helpers.

 A combination of multiple sampling strategies can be chained.
 Eg:
 - drop when a single log message is produced more than 100 times per second